MobilityData/gtfs-validator/README.md

 * `--feed_name` or `-f`: the name of the feed as a valid [ISO two letter country code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2), followed by `-`, followed by a user-defined name for the feed. (e.g., `ca-myFeedName`, `us-myFeedName`)
 * *(Optional)* `--thread` or `-t`: the number of Java threads to use

-More detailed instructions to run the application locally are available in our [Usage page](/docs/USAGE.md).
+More detailed instructions to run the application locally (for example validating a dataset using an URL) are available in our [Usage page](/docs/USAGE.md).

 # Architecture
 The architecture of the `gtfs-validator` is described on our [Architecture page](/docs/ARCHITECTURE.md).